Freezard/hots-loot-chest-calc/README.md

 ## FEATURES
 - Displays the effective amount of shards you will receive from a loot chest.
+- Choose from all types of chests in the game.
-- Lets you specify the amount of items of different qualities you own.
+- Lets you specify the amount of items you own of each rarity.
 - Your collection is used when calculating the average amount of shards a loot chest will contain.
 - Comparing the two values will help you determine whether to reroll the chest or not.
 - Your collection is saved locally in the browser.